tohirbeka1997-ops/dunyozamin1/docs/prd.md

-# POS System Requirements Document (Updated Version - Purchase Orders Module Fixed)
+# POS System Requirements Document (Updated Version - Suppliers Module Added)

 ## 1. System Name
 POS System (Point of Sale Management System)

 ## 2. System Description
-A fully functional POS system for professional retail points with complete inventory control, financial reporting, and employee activity tracking.
+A fully functional POS system for professional retail points with complete inventory control, financial reporting, employee activity tracking, and supplier management.
 The system operates on a centralized database and ensures real-time synchronization across all modules.

 ## 3. Global System Synchronization Rules
 \n### 3.1 Centralized Database
 The system stores all data in a single centralized database:\n- Products\n- Inventory\n- Sales / Orders
 - Returns\n- Customers
-- Suppliers
-- Purchase Orders
+- **Suppliers** (NEW)
-- Employees
+- Purchase Orders\n- Employees
 - Settings
-- Audit Logs
-- Held Orders
+- Audit Logs\n- Held Orders

 All modules read from and update the same unified data source.

 ### 3.2 Cross-Module Integration Rules

-#### 3.2.1 Products↔ Inventory
+\n#### 3.2.1 Products↔ Inventory
 - When a product is created, an inventory record is automatically created
 - Updating product stock triggers low-stock warnings and dashboard updates
 - Deleting a product is prevented if it has been used in orders